JayaswalPrateek/MyCSnotesForME/DStr.md

 	- used when there is a shared resource and it can only handle only one resource at a time like printer or processor
 - binary search trees
 	- a binary search tree is a binary tree that has the left child node lesser than or equal to the parent node and the right child node larger than or equal to the parent node
+	- a right child node of a left parent node cannot be greater than the grandparent node
 	- used for searching efficiently
 	- recursive data structure
 		- as tree has unidirectional links, recursion allows to maintain previous nodes in stack's activation record